Use the Toolkit helper classes to maintain harmony and alignment in the UI.

 <div demo-box>6</div>

-to the end.
+</div>Grid gap defines the space between the rows and columns.
+Since we’re using a value (and not a quantity), we append x to the end.
 This example shows a grid with a horizontal and vertical gap of 4x on small.
 For all other sizes, it has a gap of 8x.

 <!-- @small viewports = gap of 3x.
 Otherwise, it's 5x. -->